 Changing the following components will require some draining of the water system.
-It is essential that all the air is removed from the heat exchanger before the heater is operated.
-To not do so may damage the heat exchanger and invalidate the warranty.
+After reassembly, it is essential that all the air is removed from the heat exchanger before the heater is operated.
+Failing to do so may damage the heat exchanger and invalidate the warranty.